shoval-ba/S-wear-store/README.md

 ## Technology
 #### Client side :
- The client size written in React app.
+ The client side is written in React.
- I chose React because it's render to the screen in every change of the state , like when you add clothes to your cart or when you login or order things.
+ I chose React because it's rendered to the screen on every change of the state, like when you add clothes to your cart or when you log in or order things.

  #### Server side :
- The server size written in TypeScirpt.
+The server side is written in Typescript and compiled into JS by a gulp file.

  #### Database :
  The database store in PostgreSql.